 Stick With It

-Ever try explaining the concept of a treadmill to a dog?
-He simply wouldn’t get the idea of running in place.
-Why wouldn’t he venture into the great outdoors?
+Ever tried explaining the concept of a treadmill for a dog?
+He simply wouldn’t get the idea of running in place at first but might do with time.
+However if given the chance, why wouldn’t he venture into the great outdoors?

 Working out with a dog will help you get outside more often, and pay attention to everything you see and hear.
 The deep sense of peace that you’ll feel has the potential to be life-changing.